 T M: I believe that your personal condition and hard work are the major criteria.
 From my point of view, I feel that understanding dance and innate talent are both important.
-Dancing is not just body movements, but also familiarity with music, on-stage performance and body coordination, etc.
+Dancing is not just body movements, but also familiarity with music, on-stage performance, and body coordination, etc.

 Tang MIN, before joining Hong Kong Ballet as Ballet Mistress in 2009 as the same post in Guangzhou Ballet for four years

 C U: What were the major problems and difficulties you have encountered?
-What are the greatest sacrifices you made in the name of dance?
+What are the greatest sacrifices you made in the name of the dance?

 T M: I think the major issues are how you tackle personal weakness.
 I would keep improving my artistic insights to make myself become perfect on stage.
-I am not treating developing a career in my favourite profession as a sacrifice, but I did have to leave my family for training when I was 10.
+I am not treating developing a career in my favorite profession as a sacrifice, but I did have to leave my family for training when I was 10.

 C U: How did you feel to dance with the National Ballet of China as Principal Dancer from 1979 to 1988?